22nd SS Volunteer Cavalry Division: Formation and Training

 In December 1943, the 17th SS-Cavalry Regiment from the 8th SS Cavalry Division Florian Geyer was ordered to become the cadre for a new SS cavalry division.
 On 29 April 1944, the SS-Führungshauptamt authorised the division to be raised on basis of the 17th SS-Cavalry Regiment.
 The unit was sent to Kisbér in Hungary to begin forming the new division.
 While personnel from the Florian Geyer formed the nucleus of the division, the bulk of the troops were Hungarian Volksdeutsche (ethnic German) conscripts, transferred to the Waffen-SS following an agreement between Germany and Hungary.

 The division was designated the 22nd SS Volunteer Cavalry Division Maria Theresia.
 The title referred to Maria Theresa, who had ruled Austria, Hungary and Bohemia in the 18th century.
 The symbol of the division, a cornflower, was emblazoned on the divisional shield.
-However, some authors claim that the division was always referred-to in official documents as the 22nd SS Volunteer Cavalry Division, and there are no records that would officially confirm it being named Maria Theresia.
+In official documents the division was always referred-to only as the "22.
+SS-Freiw.-Kav.-Div.", and there are no records that would confirm it being officially named Maria Theresia.
+Although the division supposedly received this name in late 1944, it does not appear in surviving Feldpostübersicht (field-post/unit directories), official order of battles, or other archival files.

 Over the next months, the division continued its organization and training in Kisber, Győr and Budapest, equipped with mostly Hungarian weapons, vehicles and equipment.
 By June 1944, the divisional strength reached 4,900.
 In early August Oberkommando des Heeres (OKH) ordered all divisions forming up in Hungary to send units to the combat zone.
 The 52nd SS Volunteer Cavalry Regiment entrained for the front in Romania, while the 17th SS Volunteer Cavalry Regiment remained in Hungary to train the rest of the division.

+The division suffered from poor morale because most of its conscripts did not sympathize with Germany and could not speak German.
+The minority of Hungarian Volksdeutsche who saw Nazi Germany as their fatherland had already volunteered in 1941–1942.
+In the spring of 1944, when the conscripts were transferred to the Waffen-SS, the majority of them preferred to serve in the Hungarian Army.